Terms of Business – 09 05 2023

 4.9 Any payments from us to you will be made by cheque or bank transfer.
 Payments will not be made in cash or to a third party.

-If someone else has agreed to pay or contribute to your legal costs, our bill is nevertheless addressed to and payable by you if the third party does not pay, although normally we will request payment for you.
+If someone else has agreed to pay or contribute to your legal costs as part of the transaction, our bill is nevertheless addressed to and payable by you if the third party does not pay, although normally we will request payment for you.
 Please note, the third party may not be liable to pay the VAT element if you are VAT registered and able to recover the VAT yourself.

-- Termination of Instructions and Abortive or unpaid work or unpaid bills.
+6. Termination of Instructions and Abortive or unpaid work or unpaid bills

 You may terminate your instructions to us in writing at any time.
 If we decide to stop acting for you e.g. if you do not pay an interim bill or comply with a request for payment on account we will give you notice in writing and where possible tell you the reason.
 If work which we have undertaken for you including fixed fee work does not proceed to a conclusion, we will charge only for work done up to the point where the matter proves abortive and for any Disbursements paid on your behalf.
 Where instructions are terminated before a matter is concluded, again we charge only for work done up to the point of termination.
 If required, your files and other papers will be released once payment of our bill and any other outstanding bills has been made.
 In all circumstances where instructions are terminated or we stop acting for you we will be entitled to keep all your files, papers, documents and other property (even if their value exceeds the amount due to us) whilst there is money owing to us for our fees and Disbursements.
 Your files, documents, property and other papers will be released once payment of our bill and any other outstanding amounts has been made.